 medical, nutritional, physical, and psychological support, with

-The study plans to enroll 120 to 140 patients and could demonstrate
+for some patients, enhanced nursing care for one year.
+The study plans to include 120 to 140 patients and could demonstrate

-the importance of tailored, individualized monitoring in the management of
+the importance of tailored, individualized care in the management of

 prostate cancer.